We have upgraded the hall lights – thanks to the National Lottery!

 Outside front door and car park: dated lights replaced with modern LED floods, again on sensors so your way will be lighted with nothing to switch on or off.

-Here’s what it all looks like!
+Here’s what it all looks like, with a before and an after for each room.
 Click on images for a bigger version and to scroll through.

 The new lights make a huge difference to the building (and to our energy use).
 We look forward to welcoming our hirers back to use them.